aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Procedures.md

 - **means of abstraction**: compound elements can be named and manipulated as units
 {% endnote %}

+In programming, we deal with two kinds of elements: procedures and data.
+Later we will discover that they are really not so distinct.
+Informally, data is "stuff" that we want to manipulate, and procedures are descriptions of the rules for manipulating the data.
+Thus, any powerful programming languages should have methods for combining and abstracting procedures and data.

 ## Expressions

 One easy way to get started at programming is to examine some typical interactions with an interpreter for the Scheme dialect of Lisp.
 Imagine that you are sitting at a computer terminal.
 You type an **expression**, and the interpreter responds by displaying the result of its **evaluating** that expression.